Areas of expertise: Energy efficiency, climate change

 During her tenure at EDF, Kate has:

-- Helped develop EDF’s Energy Program energy efficiency strategy
+- Helped develop the EDF Clean Energy Program's energy efficiency strategy

 - Led EDF’s efforts in energy efficiency legislation and rulemaking in Texas